smartdevicelink/sdl_evolution/proposals/xxxx-continous-integration.md

 - it is free.
 ### 2) Docker containers - to run clean environment quickly and scalable.
 https://www.docker.com/
-Docker containers allow quickly run new environment for code building.
+Docker containers allow to quickly run and stop environment for code building.
 At the end of job container collapses and deletes temporary files after previous job.
+For example, jenkins master runs docker container, then starts build process inside this container, archives artifacts and send it to artifactory, and send notifications to developers.
+Then it stops the container and waits for the next job.
 ### 3) Github - to keep Dockerfiles and Jenkins jobs.
 https://github.com/
 Create a repository to save to store build environment configurations.
 This repository includes: